The Adelaide Edwards Park RAT Collection Point is open 9.00 am to 8.00 pm, 7 days.

 - loss of appetite

-You will also need to get a PCR test if you have COVID-19 symptoms and test negative using a rapid antigen test to confirm your result.
+You must get a PCR test if you have COVID-19 symptoms and test negative using a rapid antigen test to confirm your result.

 Reporting your result

-If you test positive using a rapid antigen test, you must report your result within 24 hours.
+If you test positive using a rapid antigen test, you must report your result.
 You must report your positive result if you get your test through a designated RAT Collection Point, from a retail outlet or through any other means.

 Report your result using this online form.